 All our employees have been trained in data protection and in the handling of customer data.
 All our employees are obliged to maintain confidentiality and have accordingly signed an addendum to their employment contracts which obliges them to maintain confidentiality and observe data protection.

 The storage of chat data also serves the purpose of ensuring the security of our information technology systems.
 This is also our legitimate interest, which is why processing is permitted under Art.
-6 Para.
-1 Book f, GDPR.
+6 paragraph 1 (f) GDPR.
 The legal basis for the processing of the data provided in the chat is also Art.
-6 Para.
-1 Books b and f, GDPR.
+6 paragraph 1 (b) and (f) GDPR.

 With your consent, you can subscribe to our newsletter, which we use to keep you informed of our latest attractive offers.
 The promoted goods and services are specified in the declaration of consent.